-Eastern DataComm integrated diverse technologies that provide automated communications in the event of an emergency.
+- Eastern DataComm integrated diverse technologies that provide automated communications in the event of an emergency.

-• The ShoreTel(Mitel) Unified Communications platform serves as the foundation of the solution, enabling notifications and lockdown procedures to be triggered by entering a code on a ShoreTel phone or Mobility app.
+- The ShoreTel(Mitel) Unified Communications platform serves as the foundation of the solution, enabling notifications and lockdown procedures to be triggered by entering a code on a ShoreTel(Mitel) phone or Mobility app.

-• A new PA system works in concert with the ShoreTel(Mitel) phones and Eastern DataComm’s Lockdown and Emergency Notification System to automatically play certain prerecorded announcements.
+- A new PA system works in concert with the ShoreTel(Mitel) phones and Eastern DataComm’s Lockdown and Emergency Notification System to automatically play certain pre-recorded announcements.

-• The solution also includes strobe lights and digital signage for visual notification.
+- The solution also includes strobe lights and digital signage for visual notification.

-• A radio based solution enables the installation of speakers and strobe lights across the campus, including outdoor areas.
+- A radio-based solution enables the installation of speakers and strobe lights across the campus, including outdoor areas.

-• ShoreTel(Mitel) Mobility app enables administrators and other personnel to initiate lockdown procedures remotely and to summon help in the event of an emergency at an outdoor location.
+- ShoreTel(Mitel) Mobility app enables administrators and other personnel to initiate lockdown procedures remotely and to summon help in the event of an emergency at an outdoor location.

 Delaware Valley Regional High School District serves students in grades 9 through 12 who live in the five surrounding municipalities.
-Set amid the rolling hills of Hunterdon County, NJ, the campus is one of the most beautiful in the state, and with about 1,000 students, the district fosters a strong sense of community, family and school spirit.
+Set amid the rolling hills of Hunterdon County, NJ, the campus is one of the most beautiful in the state, and with about 1,000 students, the district fosters a strong sense of community, family, and school spirit.

 “We were having situations in which people would come into the building during a lockdown or evacuation drill because they didn’t realize what was going on.
-We needed a way to communicate with people coming up to the building,” said Matt Cirigliano, IT Manager, Delaware Valley Regional High School District.
+We needed a way to communicate with people coming up to the building,” said Matt Cirigliano, IT Manager for Delaware Valley Regional High School District.

 “But we also needed to improve our lockdown capabilities when it’s not a drill.
-We needed a communications system that would allow us to notify administrators, staff and people inside and outside the building in the time frame recommended by state police.”
+We needed a communications system that would allow us to notify administrators, staff, and people inside and outside the building in the time frame recommended by state police.”

 One of the challenges Delaware Valley faced was the age of its facilities.
-Some of the areas of the building were 60 years old, with a legacy communications infrastructure that had been added onto over time.
+Some of the areas of the building were 60+ years old, with a legacy communications infrastructure that had been continuously added onto over time.
 Seeking an upgraded seamless communications solution, the district reached out to Eastern DataComm for help.

-“I had worked with Eastern DataComm in a previous position, and was familiar with their phone systems and how they could integrate them with PA systems,” said Teresa Barna, Business Administrator and Board Secretary, Delaware Valley Regional High School District.
+“I had worked with Eastern DataComm in a previous position, and was familiar with their phone systems and how they could integrate them with PA systems,” said Teresa Barna, Business Administrator and Board Secretary at Delaware Valley Regional High School District.

 The first step was to replace the district’s 30-year-old phone system with a ShoreTel(Mitel) Unified Communications platform.
-In addition to providing a modern communications infrastructure, the ShoreTel(Mitel) solution integrates with Eastern DataComm’s Lockdown and Emergency Notification System (LENS) to make it easy for teachers, administrators and staff to initiate emergency procedures by pressing a wall-mounted button, dialing a code on any ShoreTel(Mitel) phone or through an app installed on smartphones.
+In addition to providing a modern communications infrastructure, the ShoreTel(Mitel) solution integrates with Eastern DataComm’s Lockdown and Emergency Notification System (LENS) to make it easy for teachers, administrators, and staff to initiate emergency procedures by pressing a wall-mounted button, dialing a code on any ShoreTel(Mitel) phone or through an app installed on smartphones.

 “Let’s say a teacher sees somebody with a gun.
 She enters a code on a phone and it dials 911 and alerts our administrative staff as to the location of the problem so we can try to determine exactly what’s going on,” Cirigliano said.
 “Entering codes on any ShoreTel(Mitel) phone or the mobile app triggers the LENS system.”